RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 #### Applying mix ins when there is no match

 Sometimes you may want to apply a particular mix in NOT when there IS an intent match, but when there ISN'T one.
-A typical commont example is replacing all non-matches with a default intent, e.g. "UnknownIntent".
+A typical common example is replacing all non-matches with a default intent, e.g. "UnknownIntent".
 You can easily do this by specifying "unmatched": true in your config.json:

 ```json